Content

 The Taranaki Regional Housing Strategy (TRHS) was framed by findings from baseline work conducted in 2021 to provide supporting evidence for the strategy.
 Insights from the research findings produced twelve (12) key conclusions, each outlining both problems and opportunities.

-The conclusions have been used to develop recommendations which outline key activities, interventions, and future state service offerings.
+The conclusions were used to develop recommendations which outline key activities, interventions, and future state service offerings.
 Together, the key conclusions and their accompanying recommendations form the basis of the regional strategy.

 Key Conclusions on State of Affairs from Baseline Evidence